Kanpur Dehat district: Demographics

 According to the 2011 census Kanpur Dehat district has a population of 1,795,092, roughly equal to the nation of The Gambia or the US state of Nebraska.
 This gives it a ranking of 268th in India (out of a total of 640 districts).
 The district has a population density of 594 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 14.82%.
 Kanpur Dehat has a sex ratio of 862 females for every 1000 males, and a literacy rate of 77.52%.
-Scheduled Castes made up 25.66% of the population.
+9.66% of the population lives in urban areas.
+Scheduled Castes make up 25.66% of the population.

 At the time of the 2011 Census of India, 98.97% of the population in the district spoke Hindi (or a related language) and 0.94% Urdu as their first language.

 Kos Minars

-Since the Mughal Road passes through Kanpur Dehat district, there are many Kos Minar (mile pillars) in the district.
+Since the Mughal Road passes through Greater Kanpur district, there are many Kos Minar (mile pillars) in the district.
 Some of them are protected monuments, notable ones are at Bhognipur, Chapar Ghata, Deosar, Gaur, Halia, Jallapur Sikandara, Pailwaru, Pitampur, Raigawan, Rajpur, Sankhiln Buzurg, Sardarpur.